Form Analytics Guide

-When a person pays a visit to any webpage, they look at a plethora of things – a page’s overall design, its content, embedded images, products or services offered, and so forth.
-Amid this, forms are often the last thing most people typically notice.
-The reasons being that either the form is not visually appealing or visible enough (merged in the site design) for people to see them right away or they’re too lengthy (or intimidating) for people to even consider filling them in the first place.
+When a person pays a visit to any webpage, they look at a plethora of things – a page’s overall design, its content, embedded images, products or services offered, and so on.
+Amid this, forms are usually among those page elements which get the least amount of attention.
+For the reason that either they’re not visually appealing or visible enough (merged in the site design) for people to see them right away, or they’re too lengthy (or intimidating) for people to even consider filling them in the first place.
 This is where the initial lag happens.

-To check these fallouts and the reasons behind such intimidations, quantitative, and qualitative analytical tools like Google Analytics, Heatmaps, Clickmaps, Session Recordings, etc. come in handy.
+To check these fallouts and the reasons behind such intimidations, quantitative, and qualitative analytical tools like analytics, VWO’s AI-powered free heatmap generator, clickmaps, and session recordings come in handy.
 These tools not only allow you to analyze the overall performance of your web forms but also help keep a tab on the movement of your visitors throughout their journey.

-Google Analytics (GA) is, by far, the best quantitative analytical tool to track visitor interaction with web forms.
-With GA, you can check total form views, unique form views, time spent by a visitor on a form, its bounce rate, and so forth.
+A. Quantitative Analytics: There are several quantitative analytical tools that you can use to track visitor interaction with web forms.
+With analytics, you can check the total page views time spent by a visitor on a form, its bounce rate, and so forth.

-In addition to this, GA also furnishes information about the location of a visitor, the operating system they’re using to access the form (Google Chrome, Firefox, Internet Explorer, etc.), their demography, and even shows the number of visitors currently active or filling a form on the site, in real-time.
+In addition to this, the analytical tool also furnishes information about the location of a visitor, the operating system and devices they’re using to access the form, their demography, and even shows the number of visitors currently active or filling a form on the site, total time spent, bounce rate, and more in real-time.

-Heatmaps is a qualitative analytical tool that offers a visual representation of how visitors interact with a web form, what element are catching their attention, which form fields are distracting them, and so forth.
+B) Heatmaps: Heatmap is a qualitative analytical tool that offers a visual representation of how visitors interact with a web form, which elements are catching their attention, which ones are distracting them, and so forth.
 For instance, in the image below, the highlighted portions, especially the red, orange, and yellow patches, show the areas where people are concentrating their attention the most.

-Similar to heatmaps, clickmaps also furnish real-time data about where visitors are clicking on a form and the pattern they’re following while interacting with it.
+C) Clickmaps: Similar to heatmaps, clickmaps also furnish real-time data about where visitors are clicking on a page and the pattern they’re following while interacting with it.
 Such information helps find out the key action points and the ones causing a lag or distraction in a visitor’s form filling journey.

-Visitor Recordings is another key matrix that helps study the behavior of your website visitors while they’re filling the form.
+D) Session Recordings: This is another key matric that helps study the behavior of your website visitors while they’re on your website.
 The tool allows you to: